javascript-tutorial/en.javascript.info/6-async/02-promise-basics/article.md

 */!*
 ```

-If we're interested only in errors, then we can use `.catch(errorHandlingFunction)`, which is just like doing `.then(null, errorHandlingFunction)`.
+If we're interested only in errors, then we can use `.catch(errorHandlingFunction)`, which is exactly the same as `.then(null, errorHandlingFunction)`.

 ```js run